Skip to Main Content

 • CRAAP: Currency, Relevance (source), Accuracy, Authority, Purpose (neutrality):

-Whichever heuristic or evaluation you use, remember that lived experience is a form of expertise; it's often helpful to consider the position and experiences from which an author speaks or writes as part of your process of evaluating a source or piece of information.
+Whichever evaluation you use, remember that lived experience is a form of expertise and therefore, it is often helpful to consider the position and experiences from which an author writes as part of your source evaluation process.
 You may also want to reflect on your own biases when reviewing your information.
 How might your identity and positionality impact your consideration or evaluation of a source?
 If the source had the opposite position or result, how would that affect your opinion of its validity?